 BLUESFEST 2021 TERMS AND CONDITIONS

 The festival is operating under the current Public Health Order given by the NSW Department of Health.
 Full Terms and Conditions for Bluesfest 2021 HERE.

 WHAT ARE CURRENT GOVERNMENT REGULATIONS

-The current NSW Public Health Order dated 30th June 2020, allows major recreational outdoor venues with space for up to 40,000 people to operate to up to 25% capacity.
+The current NSW Public Health Order [dated 30th June 2020 (original order) with the latest amendment made on 11th September 2020], allows major recreational outdoor venues with space for up to 40,000 people to operate to up to 25% capacity.
 All events must be seated.
 Bluesfest has an approved capacity of 30,000.

 LIVE PERFORMANCE AUSTRALIA

 Bluesfest is a member of Live Performances Australia and adheres to its Ticketing Code of Practice.

 To eradicate any risk for the customer, should the event be again cancelled by government, Bluesfest 2021 ticket income will be held in a locked bank account, to guarantee ticket refunds.